flyve-mdm/glpi-plugin/_posts/static/2017-12-08-getting-started.md

 ![Packages](https://raw.githubusercontent.com/Naylin15/Screenshots/master/glpi/da.gif)

-And now you can select it when you use the Deploy application policy
+Now it will be available when you use the Deploy application policy.

 ![Deploy apps](https://raw.githubusercontent.com/Naylin15/Screenshots/master/glpi/app4.png)